 "[The current tax code] establishes an unfair correlation between wealth and one’s ability and desire to give back, when in fact all Americans want to have an impact on their communities.
 The Everyday Philanthropist Act is a win for taxpayers, employers, charities, and Congress." -- The Greater Give

-- Employers to enhance their CSR and employee engagement programs by incentivizing their staff to give back while lowering their own payroll taxes.
+- Employers could empower their employees to give back while reducing payroll taxes.

 Add your name to the Greater Give's list of supporters.